Coggeshall: Post reformation Catholics

 The Catholic parish established in Kelvedon provided for the small Coggeshall catholic community in the Victorian period.
-In 1914 eleven Catholics were recorded as living in Coggeshall village.
+In 1914 eleven Catholics were recorded as living in Coggeshall.
 A permanent oratory was established at White Barn in 1919, with a Mass held at Starling Leeze, the residence of Captain and Mrs Dixon, from 1922.
 In 1923 a Mass was held at the Hitcham School every third Sunday using a portable altar, with the closure of this venue the Assembly Room above the Co-operative store was used.
 In 1927 the congregation had grown to thirty.
 Captain Kenneth Dixon R.N. died in 1927 and a site for a permanent place of worship was bought in his memory on Stoneham Street, for £200.
 The chapel of ease, St Bernard's of Clairvaux, was opened on Sunday 19 February 1928 with Bishop Doubleday blessing the building.
 By the 1930s there were seventy people in weekly attendance and by the 1960s the original building was considered to be too small for worship.